When a Fatal Accident Becomes a Wrongful Death Case in Indiana

 Our Investigation Uncovered a Key Legal Violation

-Through our investigation, we found that the tractor was being operated on a public roadway without a slow-moving vehicle emblem, which is required by Indiana law.
+During our investigation, we found that the tractor was being operated on a public roadway without a slow-moving vehicle emblem, as required by Indiana law.
 This important detail created a significant liability issue for the operator and their insurance company.

-After presenting this evidence and showing that we were prepared to move forward in court if necessary, the insurance company changed its position.
+After presenting this evidence and showing that we were prepared to proceed to court if necessary, the insurance company changed its position.
 They ultimately agreed to pay the full $1 million policy limits available under the insurance policy.

 Holding Negligent Parties Accountable